 Researchers thought that larazotide acetate might work by inhibiting zonulin production, which is overproduced by celiac patients after they eat gluten.

-Bottom Line: This research was promising at first, but a failed Phase III trial proved larazotide acetate was not helpful in inhibiting the production of zonulin when a person with celiac disease takes it before a meal.
+While the research was promising, Phase III trials proved it did not inhibit the production of zonulin when a person with celiac disease took the drug before a meal.

-Nexvax2® was a potential vaccine that promised to help celiac disease patients build up resistance to the gluten protein, similar to how an allergy shot works.
+Nexvax2® was a potential vaccine that promised to help celiac disease patients build resistance to gluten, similar to how an allergy shot works.

 Unfortunately, in June 2019, researchers discontinued the Nexvax2 trial because the results showed the vaccine did not provide protection from gluten exposure when compared to placebo.
 (Source: Beyond Celiac)